dexie/dexie-website/docs/Tutorial/Understanding-the-basics.md

 * New versions only need to specify the tables that differs from previous version
 * To delete a table, add a new version specifying the table as *null*.

-*NOTE: In an upcoming Dexie version, you will no longer need to keep old versions unless they have upgraders associated, but for now (as of Dexie 2.0.0-beta.10), this is still the way to do it*
+*NOTE: Since Dexie 3.0.0-rc.3 and [PR 959](https://github.com/dfahlander/Dexie.js/pull/959), you will no longer need to keep old versions unless you have upgraders attached.
+You still need to increase the version number, but Dexie will find out the schema differencies from the installed version instead of looking at the previous declaration.
+If an upgrader is attached to a certain version, keep that version plus its direct preceeding version.*